When you have a sink, it’s evident that you will experience clogs occasionally. This will call for you to unclog them.

 - Let’s clean the trap

-Now that the trap is loose, you can remove the food pieces if there’s any.
+Now that the trap is loose, you can remove the food pieces if there are any.
 You will most likely find some waste debris, so take time to remove it all.
 After that, confirm that it’s in a good stature before you can reinstall it again.

 Loosen the trap arm too, and that’s so important if you didn’t find a clog in the p trap.
 You can do this by removing the slip nut that is close to the wall.
 Then like the p trap clear the debris and clogs.